Official Controls Qualification

 I am about to graduate or have just graduated.
 Can I complete these qualifications before I join a practice?

-Yes, you can start studying now, but when you register do not apply to be an OV.
+Yes, you can start studying now, but when you register do not tick the box to apply to be an OV.
 Later, once you have your RCVS registration number, log in again and apply for OV status at this stage.

-Will I need to book time away from work to attend the OV training as previously?
+Will I need to book time off work to do the OV training?

 No, the training is all online and can be studied and examined anywhere, provided you have an internet connection.
 You may want to book time off work so that you can study without interruption, but this is not compulsory.

-Candidates completing the online examination are required to do so in the presence of a Member of the Royal College of Veterinary Surgeons (MRCVS) (this can be a Doctor of Veterinary Medicine (DVM) for overseas students), a Registered Veterinary Nurse (RVN), a doctor or a lawyer, so you will need to coordinate this in advance.
+Candidates completing the online examination are required to do so in the presence (remote or in person) of a Member of the Royal College of Veterinary Surgeons (MRCVS) (this can be a Doctor of Veterinary Medicine (DVM) for overseas students), a Registered Veterinary Nurse (RVN), a doctor or a lawyer, so you will need to coordinate this in advance.
 See Assessment and accreditation for further information.

 (Please note: there will be a Practical Assessment for OCQ(V) - TT.)